-Church Partnership calls us deeper into the image of the Church as one Body united in Christ, with many unique parts offering different gifts.
+Church Partnership calls us deeper into the image of the church as one Body united in Christ, with many unique parts offering different gifts.
 As we come to know our cross-cultural partners, we learn new ways of understanding the Scriptures, and we see new models of participating in community.
 We experience our oneness in Christ, while simultaneously seeing the world through God’s eyes.
 We more fully understand our role in the cross-cultural community, not only with our church partner, but also with the widely-stretched arms of the global church.

 AFFIRMING DIGNITY OVER SERVING NEEDS

-Serving others is not our primary calling at World Orphans; rather, we’re called to follow and imitate Christ, and in doing that, we discover three things: (1) Who we are, (2) How we can best serve others, and (3) How we can best be served.
+Serving others is not our primary calling at World Orphans; rather, we’re called to follow and imitate Christ, and in doing that, we discover three things: (1) who we are, (2) how we can best serve others, and (3) how we can best be served.
 Duane Elmer, author of Cross-Cultural Servanthood, defines serving as "the ability to relate to people in such a way that their dignity as human beings is affirmed, leaving them more empowered and equipped to live God-glorifying lives".
 One of the most vital attributes that drives churches to partnership is the desire to serve those in need.
 At first glimpse, "those in need" appear to be those living in extreme poverty–the impoverished, the orphaned, the vulnerable.
-But it doesn’t take long to realize the needs in America as well.
+But it doesn’t take long to realize the needs in the US as well.
 Despite severely limited resources, the love displayed by our international church partners on their respective communities constantly inspires our US church partners to love more, worship more, and even serve more locally.